 c.
-In partners or small groups, discuss specific ways what you have learned in this module that is relevant and usable in your local youth ministry.
+In partners or small groups, discuss specific ways what you have learned in this module can be translated into your local youth ministry.
 How closely does your ministry adhere to the AYM philosophy, mission, and ideals?

-SEMINAR 1:

-INTRODUCTION TO YOUTH MINISTRY
+SEMINAR 1: INTRODUCTION TO YOUTH MINISTRY